 The recently acquired Cesar Copper-Silver project is located approximately 420 km north of Bogota within the Andean Copper Belt, north east Colombia.
-The Cesar type of sedimentary hosted copper mineralization is typically flat lying, near surface and is known to be extensive in Africa, Poland and Colombia.
+It is situated within Jurassic sediments and volcaniclastics that run through the length of northern South America and host significant stratabound copper-silver mineralization in Ecuador and Peru.
+Worldwide deposit examples of this type sedimentary hosted copper mineralization, which is typically flat lying, near surface include the Copperbelt of Central Africa, Kupferschiefer of Germany and Poland.

-The Cesar copper-silver belt appears to be formed like the world class Kupferschiefer copper-silver deposit; has the same mechanism for mineralization, host rock, likely stratigraphy; Cesar is a very similar exploration target.
+Historically, the Cesar copper belt has only been explored from a local context and never in a broader larger-scale perspective.
+However, because the Cesar copper-silver belt appears to be formed like the world class Kupferschiefer copper-silver deposit: it has the same mechanism for mineralization, host rock, and likely stratigraphy.
+Max is considering Cesar to be a very similar exploration target, and using similar exploration methods that were successful on other deposits.

 First pass exploration was conducted in September 2019, highlights include: